jhaco/Playground/README.md

 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.

 ---

+Version 1.1:
+> Refactored code for server and client-side mod intializations. \
+> Backpack is now multi-directional; the block faces in different directions.
+Backpack is also brown. \
+> Implemented backpack inventory (no GUI); blocks that interact with storage can push items to and from the backpack.

 Version 1.0:
 > Refactored code into separate responsible packages to be initialized by main. \